hemerajs/websub-hub/README.md

 ## Expectations

 - **Highly performant:** A single node can handle thousands of subscriptions.
 - **Scalable:** Scale the hub in minutes.
-We chose monogdb as distributed storage.
+We choose monogdb as distributed storage.
 - **Efficient:** Only distribute delta updates.
 - **Websocket:** Use websockets to get updates in realtime.
 - **Standardized** We're trying to be compliant with the W3C WebSub specification.